Physical and Mental Requirements

 which.
 Getting your right or left hand confused can be EXTREMELY dangerous while paragliding.

-pilot must never lose self-control.
-He must not ever panic and/or become
+pilot must never lose self-control, panic, or become

 Maintaining mental stability is essential for engaging in any